Version dated 25.05.2023

 • For profit businesses or partnerships

-• Local authorities, with the exception of town and parish councils
+• Local authorities, excluding town and parish councils

 • Commercial sport and physical activity providers, e.g. private gyms